mayurbhangale/SPPUResults/README.md

-Get email notifications when results are announced on http://results.unipune.ac.in
+Get email notifications when results are announced on http://results.unipune.ac.in.
+Demo on https://sppunotifier.herokuapp.com/.

 How To Use This